folly2022/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 6.   a function that draws a straight line in the terminal.
 7. a function that draws a diagonal line on the terminal
 8. a function that draws a diagonal line on the terminal
+9. a program that prints the numbers from 1 to 100